Uncertainty Makes It Stable: Curiosity-Driven Quantized Mixture-of-Experts: Related Work

 Recent work has demonstrated successful deployment of quantized models on edge devices, but several gaps remain.
 Most studies report accuracy metrics without comprehensive energy consumption or carbon emission measurements~\cite{Bhardwaj2019MemoryAC}.
 Hardware-specific quantization effects are often overlooked; CPU architectures lacking native INT8 acceleration may exhibit counter-intuitive energy patterns where lower bit-widths consume more power due to dequantization overhead.
 Additionally, latency variance is rarely analyzed despite its importance for battery-constrained devices.

-Our work addresses these gaps by providing comprehensive efficiency analysis across energy, carbon emissions, latency stability, and statistical significance testing.
-We demonstrate that 4-bit quantization achieves optimal accuracy-efficiency trade-offs, and that curiosity-driven routing's primary benefit lies in latency stability (82\% variance reduction, p=0.008), which was validated through rigorous statistical testing with Bonferroni correction.
+Our work addresses these gaps by providing comprehensive efficiency analysis across energy, carbon emissions, and statistical significance testing.
+We demonstrate that 4-bit quantization achieves optimal accuracy-efficiency trade-offs, and that curiosity-driven routing reduces F1 variance by 50--94\% on challenging datasets ($p{<}0.001$) with adaptive precision allocation, validated through rigorous statistical testing with Bonferroni correction.